itscodenation/curriculum-15-16/unitsYear2/4-soundcloudAPI/README.md

 ###5) SC.get
 Now that you have stored the value of the user input it is time to use it with the SoundCloud API.
-Create a Function called SC.get and have it take in 3 parameters.
-The three parameters you will pass are..
-1. /tracks
-2. An object with the key "genres" and value "userInput"
-3. A function with the parameter "tracks"
+Now that you have initialized the document and you are ready to interpret user input from the html file you are now ready to call the SoundCloud API to **get** data.

+Call on the SC.get function to get tracks by the genre selected by the userInput.
+If you are having an issue with the syntax of this function check out the [Basic Use](https://developers.soundcloud.com/docs/api/sdks#basic) section of the SoundCloud API Documentation.

-After the SC.get function has been created you must use the .each function of jQuery to then append text within the resluts id.
+After the SC.get function has been created you must use the .each function of jQuery to then append text within the results id.

 ###6) Display content